simonjbeaumont/simonjbeaumont.github.io/music/_posts/2012-04-25-pedal-facelift.md

 </center>

-**_Pretty uninspiring, no?_** Well yeah, that is a sharpie decal...
+**_Pretty uninspiring, no?_** Well yeah, that it is hand-drawn with a sharpie...

 Well since the pedal has found it's home securely on my board I thought it should look like a proper pedal.
 Here's the results:

 <center style="margin: 0 -60px;">
 <img class="automargin" width="31%" src="http://media.tumblr.com/tumblr_m30g2pG2ib1qggkk1.jpg"